 - remove Vikings and prepare for the next round.

-You can place loot items on your home board at any time.
+You can place loot items on your boards at any time.
 The same goes for playing special action cards, buying ships, and equipping them for whaling or pillaging.

 Almost infinite worker-placement possibilities